 Roy Bernatchez and performer Youkali Pascale Abigor spent several days in the studio, at both The Guild Hall and The Old Fire Hall.
 Roy Bernatchez and Gwaandak Theatre thank the @YAC Residency, Canada Council for the Arts, Yukon Tourism and Culture and the Guild Hall.
 And to Elisabeth Pilon and Marjorie Logue for the insight and discussions, Jona Barr for the music, Patrick Matheson for lighting, Kasey Rae at the Fire Hall, videographer Brett Elliott, and Youkali Pascale Abigor for the performing, insight, generosity and awesome energy in this project.
 We’ll keep you posted as this project develops.

 Léa Roy Bernatchez was born on Mi’kma’ki, unceded and ancestral territory of the Mi’kmaq nation.
 She recognizes her french-settler education and being brought up in a position of privilege while acknowledging her French, Basque, and Mi’kmaq ancestry.
-She graduated in 2013 with a BFA in Contemporary Dance from Concordia University.
-Some of her meaningful experiences include participating in the Hemispheric Institute of Arts and Politics Encuentro in Santiago, Chile and being involved in the Ndoo Tr’eedyaa Gogwaandak (Forward Together) Vuntut Gwitchin radios plays with Gwaandak Theatre.
-In July 2019, she participates in The Creative Gesture – a dramaturgy for dance program at the Banff Centre.
-Her main passion revolves around arts creation and social justice, and she allows a special importance to LGBTQ2S+ rights and visibility in her everyday life.
-She has been involved with Gwaandak Theatre since 2015 as a production stage manager, assistant producer and performer.
-She is thrilled to join them as Artistic Producer to help share diverse voices and create empowerment through the arts.
-She shows her gratitude for being able to live on the territory of the Kwanlin Dün First Nation and the Ta’an Kwäch’än Council since 2014.
+She graduated in 2013 with a BFA in Contemporary Dance from Concordia University and has been based in Whitehorse since 2014.
+In 2016, she participated in the Hemispheric Institute of Arts and Politics Encuentro in Santiago, Chile and in 2019 she participated in The Creative Gesture – a dramaturgy for dance program at the Banff Centre.
+Her main passion revolves around arts creation and social justice, and she allows a special importance to LGBTQ2S+ rights and visibility.
+In 2016, Lea was in an accident that transformed her cognitive abilities and since then inspires her artistic explorations.